Quantitative Stability of Optimal Transport Maps under Variations of the Target Measure: Strong convexity of Kantorovich's functional

 This dual formulation of the maximal correlation problem can for instance be found as Particular Case 5.16 in \cite{villani2008optimal}.
-The Kantorovich functional is convex because the convex conjugation $\psi\mapsto \psi^*$ is convex in $\psi$.
+Kantorovichs' functional is convex because for any $x\in \Rsp^d$, the map $\psi\mapsto \psi^*(x)$ is convex in $\psi$.
 Moreover, formal computations, which are justified in Proposition \ref{prop:Poincare-smooth}, show that In particular, with $\phi_\mu$ the Brenier potential associated to the optimal transport problem between $\rho$ and $\mu$ and $\psi_\mu = \phi_\mu^*$ its convex conjugate, this gives the relation $\psi_\mu = (\nabla \Kant)^{-1}(-\mu)$.
-Since $\Kant$ is convex, its gradient is monotone, thus implying that for all probability measures $\mu^0,\mu^1\in \Prob_2(\Rsp^d)$,
+Since $\Kant$ is convex, its gradient must be monotone, thus implying that for all probability measures $\mu^0,\mu^1\in \Prob_2(\Rsp^d)$,

 Our aim in this section is to prove \cref{th:Poincare-ineq}, establishing strong convexity estimates for Kantorovich's functional $\Kant$, which we will later be able to translate into stability estimates for $\mu\mapsto\psi_\mu = (\nabla \Kant)^{-1}(-\mu).$